douglastome/imperial-scholar-symposium/README.md

-# IC-Scholar-Symposium-2017
+# IC-Scholar-Symposium-2019
-This is the website for IC Scholar Symposium 2017
+This is the website for Imperial College President's PhD Scholars' Symposium 2019